Daniel-KM/Omeka-S-module-Ark/README.md

 install the  module "php-bcmath", or don’t use this format.

-With the format "Noid for php", the plugin requires the php extension "dba", that uses to be installed by default with Php, and the BerkeleyDB library, that is installed by default too on standard web servers and any Linux distribution (package libdb5.3 on Debian), because it is used in many basic tools.
+With the format "Noid for php", the plugin requires the php extension "dba", that uses to be installed by default with php, and the BerkeleyDB library, that is installed by default too on standard web servers and any Linux distribution (package libdb5.3 on Debian), because it is used in many basic tools.